 A 3% annual inflation rate means that, on average, the same basket of consumer goods costs 3% more this year than last year.
 Equivalently, a dollar buys 3% less.
 Money has lost some purchasing power.

-A key statistic is CPI, the Consumer Price Index — a number set to 100 at some reference year and tracking the cost of a representative consumer basket relative to that base.
+CPI is the Consumer Price Index: a number set to 100 at some reference year, tracking the cost of a representative consumer basket relative to that base.
 The percentage change in CPI from one year to the next is the inflation rate:

 Cash flows themselves.
 Future cash flows stated in today’s dollars don’t reflect what those amounts will actually buy.
 A $10,000 contract payment 20 years from now, at 3% inflation, will buy only about $5,500 worth of today’s goods.
 Comparing nominal dollar amounts across time without inflation-adjustment is misleading.

 Interest rates.
-Interest rates already include compensation for inflation.
+Rates already include compensation for inflation.
 The nominal (or actual) interest rate is what’s quoted; the real rate is what you’d earn after stripping out inflation.
 The Fisher relation links them.

 Two ways to keep the accounting straight: